College Achievement Program (CAP)

 student-centered Benedictine institution.

-Like other students, CAP students are registered into a UNI 101 section.
+- Like other students, CAP students are registered into a UNI 101

-academic skills essential for a successful first year experience
+class to reinforce foundational academic skills essential for a

-at the university.
-CAP students have the added benefit of having
+- CAP students have the added benefit of having their UNI 101 instructor

 All CAP students build strong relationships with members of the Learning